 Banks are far more strict when it comes to financing small apartment buildings, and these are typically considered commercial real estate.

-But since they command pretty substantial price tags, the sale of a single small apartment building could bring you a sizable commission.
+But since they command pretty substantial price tags, the sale of a single small apartment building could bring you a sizeable commission.

 Large Apartment Buildings